jmyers7/book/_sources/chapters/random-vectors.md

 Here's what you should notice: For larger values of $x$, the distributions are shifted toward higher values of $\theta$, which reflects the fact that many heads suggests $\theta$ is close to $1$.
 In the other direction, smaller values of $x$ shift the distributions toward $0$.

 In particular, for $x=3$ we obtain an "updated" distribution of $\mathcal{B}eta(9,9)$, which has the symmetric density curve in the figure.
-The expected value for this distribution is exactly $0.5$, so we would need to see 3 heads in our dataset to conclude that the coin has a good chance of being fair (at least according to the "posterior mean").
-But if we see four or more heads ($x\geq 4$), then our computations still support the conclusion that our friend is untrustworthy since the distributions in this range have expected values $>0.5$.
-In the other direction, if we see two or fewer heads ($x\leq 2$), then we might believe that the coin favors us.
+The expected value for this distribution is exactly $0.5$, so we would need to see three heads in our dataset to conclude that the coin has a good chance of being fair (at least according to the "posterior mean").
+But if we see four or more heads, then our computations still support the conclusion that our friend is untrustworthy since the distributions in this range have expected values $>0.5$.
+In the other direction, if we see two or fewer heads, then we might believe that the coin favors us.

 ```{note}